 with:

-ruby-version: '2.6'
+ruby-version: "2.6"

-branch, the distribution workflow will be triggered.
-Don’t forget to set up Ruby for the workflow.
+Whenever you or someone else pushes to the test branch, the distribution workflow will be triggered.
+Donโt forget to set up Ruby for the workflow.

-- Install the Ruby bundle
+- Install the Ruby bundle:

 - name: Install bundle